v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 3) Perform a **Cyberclean** Then boot up the game and see if the problem is resolved.

-4) Check your Graphics Driver is up to date or and reinstall it.
+4) Check your Graphics Driver is up to date or reinstall it.

 5) Make sure these are up to date>
 ⁠Unknown